sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 1. For **Pricing tier**, create a **Basic** service to complete tutorials and quickstarts.
 For deeper information on Azure Search pricing and limits, click [here](https://azure.microsoft.com/pricing/details/search/) and [here](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).

-  > Tip!
-While Cognitive Search is in public preview, you just need to pay for the Azure Search service.
-At a later time, the pricing for this capability will be announced.
-Skillset execution is currently available in all tiers, including free.
-But it is not enough for this training.

 1. Pin the service to the dashboard for fast access to service information.

   ![Service definition page in the portal](../resources/images/lab-environment-creation/create-search-service.png)